IN THIS ARTICLE

 Urinary Incontinence Medications and Surgical Treatment

 Stress incontinence results from a weak urinary sphincter.
-Medications that strengthen the urethral contraction include sympathomimetic drugs (such as Sudafed), estrogen (such as Premarin), and tricyclic antidepressant agents (such as Tofranil and Elavil), although none are overwhelmingly effective, and their use for treating stress incontinence are off-label indications.
+Medications that strengthen the urethral contraction include sympathomimetic drugs (such as pseudoephedrine hydrochloride, known as Sudafed), estrogen, and milodrine.

 Medical conditions that cause urge incontinence may be neurologic or non-neurologic.
 The urethra is healthy, but the bladder is hyperactive or overactive.
 Pharmacologic therapy for stress incontinence and an overactive bladder may be most effective when combined with a pelvic exercise regimen.